Mastan1301/google_maps_mcp/.github/github-copilot-instructions.md

 # Global Prompt for GitHub Copilot

 **Agents and contributors must avoid making unnecessary changes to the codebase.
 Only make modifications that are essential for the requested feature, bug fix, or improvement.
-Unwarranted or cosmetic changes should be avoided.**
+Unwarranted or cosmetic changes should be avoided!**
 * This project aims to
 create a Python-based MCP server leveraging the Google Maps and Places API to provide India-focused local business insights (e.g., answering queries like “What are the best cafes in Bangalore?”).
 * Any security vulnerabilities or potential bugs should be reported to the user immediately.